thoughtspot/thoughtspot.github.io/_admin/worksheets/yaml-worksheet.md

 * Formulas and columns can either have a new name, or a new expression.
 You cannot change both, unless migrating or updating the worksheet two times.

-* It is not possible to reverse join direction in the script.
+* It is not possible to reverse the join direction in the YAML script.

-* It is not possible to include Worksheet filters in the script.
+* It is not possible to include Worksheet filters in the YAML script.

 ## Related Information
 - [Migrate or restore Worksheets]({{ site.baseurl }}/admin/worksheets/worksheet-export.html)